fmselab/ct-competition/index.md

 If you want to know more, or need clarification, do not hesitate to contact us:

-- For the University of Bergamo, Andrea Bombarda <andrea.bombarda@unibg.it>
+- For the University of Bergamo, Andrea Bombarda <andrea.bombarda@unibg.it> and Nico Pellegrinelli <nico.pellegrinelli@guest.unibg.it>
 - for SBA Research, Michael Wagner <MWagner@sba-research.org> and Manuel Leithner <MLeithner@sba-research.org>

 ### Sponsors/prize